kmcconeghy/Scotsman/README.md

 ### Specific commands

+**TimeStamp** Internal function which generates a character string of current date-time.

 **Boot.ATE** A command which will compute marginal effects using bootstrapped standard errors.
 Cluster robust option.

 **loess.plot** A plot command for propensity scoring estimation.
 Compare post-match covariate balance.